The Pastor’s Most Valuable Player (Exodus 17)

 Moses commanded Joshua, “Call the Israelites to arms, and fight the army of Amalek.
 Tomorrow, I will stand at the top of the hill with the staff of God in my hand.”
 (Exodus 17:9)

-he understood the maxim: “Speed of the leader; speed of the team”
+Moses understood the importance of leadership.
+He understood the maxim: “Speed of the leader; speed of the team”

-that’s why leaders need prayer, because they set the pace, and inspire and lead the people
+That’s why leaders need prayer, because they set the pace, and inspire and lead the people.

 3. Leaders are human